-20 Nov What is Price Management and Optimization?
+20 Nov What is Price Optimization and Management?

 Price optimization and price management are terms that often are used interchangeably, but they are not the same thing.
 When used properly, both price management and price optimization can substantially affect a retailer’s profitability.